prologin/stechec2/doc/rules.rst

 The replay file contains the map, if the game uses one, the list of actions sent by the clients (champions and spectators) and the final score.
-At the end of the replayed match, ``stechec2-replay`` checks if the obtained score matches the score save in the reply file.
+At the end of the replayed match, ``stechec2-replay`` checks if the obtained score matches the score saved in the reply file.

-You can use this tool to replay a match that triggers a specific bug, or use the replay file a unit test.
+You can use this tool to replay a match that triggers a specific bug, or use the replay file as a unit test.